-Six killer business tips from 2016’s most popular articles
+Six killer small business tips from 2016’s most popular articles

 1. Stop making business life more difficult than it needs to be